luke-grantham/godot-addons/README.md

 ### ControlWiggleComponent
 Add this to a Control node to make it wiggle when you mouse over it.

+### ReactiveButtonComponent
+Add this to a Button to make it change size on hover and press

 ### Interpolation Controllers
 Interpolate float values over time